tommasocarraro-sony/recsys-agent/README.md

 # LLM-based Recommendation System Agents

+## Prerequisites

+You should have Python, Docker, and Conda installed.

 ## Installation instructions

-First of all, be sure to have conda and docker installed.
+First of all, clone this repository.

 Then, run the following command:

 `conda create --name <env> --file requirements.txt`

+Create a `.env` file and put it inside the root directory of the project.
+Add an OpenAI API key to the .env file, for example, `OPENAI_API_KEY=<your_key>`.

 ## Execution instructions